jasalt/milkilo-tracker/README.md

 [3]: http://www.postgresql.org/docs/8.1/static/user-manag.html

+## Development server
+From REPL run `(start-server)` from milkilo-tracker.repl namespace.

+For client run figwheel server for reloading changes:

+    rlwrap lein figwheel dev

+Connect cider to nrepl server running at localhost:7888 and from cider REPL run `(use 'figwheel-sidecar.repl-api)(cljs-repl)` to connect browser REPL.

-## Running
+# Deploying / Running
+Compile cljs into javascript:

+    lein cljsbuild once

-To start a web server for the application, port 3000, run:
+And to start a web server on port 3000:

     lein ring server

-Or from REPL at milkilo-tracker.repl namespace run:
-    (start-server)

-Run figwheel server for reloading changes:

-    lein figwheel app

-TODO Write code...
+TODO do properly